Contact us for authentic Mid Century Modern design, preservation, restoration, renovation and remodeling services.

 Art Nouveau greatly influenced architecture but never became an architectural type in its own right.
 It was more an interior design motif with some fairly characteristic features including a preference for hardwood flooring and a palette of soft colors: grays, soft yellows, browns, olives, and lilacs.

 By the 1930s Art Nouveau had morphed into the Art Deco (or Art Moderne) movement that lasted in somewhat muted form until the 1970s.
 Art Deco was very popular in the 1930s, not so much for homes as for public and commercial buildings.
 The style gave period movie theaters their characteristic look.
-It was the overarching style of the Chrysler and Empire State buildings and of Rockefeller Center.
+It was the overarching style of the Chrysler and Empire State buildings and Rockefeller Center.
 The Golden Gate Bridge is an Art Deco-inspired structure as is the Nebraska State Capitol building, the only state capitol to be built in the style.

 Furnishings usually contained rich colors and strong stylized shapes.
-A comfortable sofa, at least one club or lounge chair and a coffee table are almost required elements of the Art Nouveau or Art Deco living room.
+A comfortable sofa, at least one club or lounge chair, and a coffee table are almost required elements of the Art Nouveau or Art Deco living room.

 Called by many names, the most common being "Danish Modern", no style captured the post-war spirit quite like Scandinavian Modernism, a celebration of simple, uncomplicated designs, minimalism, and functionality.